InPlay-Inc/inplay-inc.github.io/content/docs/Solutions/SMULL/Inplay SMULL Development Guide.md

 > *For optimal performance, it is advisable to ensure that the SYNC address bit sequence does not contain four consecutive ones or zeros.
 Generally speaking, it is better to use a random value.
 For example,<br>
 0x2954935B is a good value.
 There are no 4 consecutive ones or zeros in its bit sequence.<br>
 0x10F10724 is not a good value.
 There are 4 consecutive ones or zeros in its bit sequence.<br><br>
 After successfully setting the SYNC address on the master side, the corresponding next steps should be taken based on whether the network has already been established.<br>①	If the network has been established, you may want to broadcast the new settings to all slaves.
 Thus, you should issue the command 0xA040 to request the master broadcast new settings.
 After the completion of the broadcast, you will receive a response.
-Once you have successfully received the response, it is necessary to reset the chip by issuing the command 0xA0E1.<br>②	If the network has not yet been established, broadcasting the new settings is unnecessary.
-So, you can reset the chip by issuing the command 0xA0E1.<br><br>After successfully setting the SYNC address on the slave side, the chip needs to be reset immediately by issuing the command 0xA0E1.*
+Once you have successfully received the response, it is necessary to reset the chip by issuing the command 0xA0E1 or pressing the reset button.<br>②	If the network has not yet been established, broadcasting the new settings is unnecessary.
+So, you can reset the chip by issuing the command 0xA0E1 or pressing the reset button.<br><br>After successfully setting the SYNC address on the slave side, the chip needs to be reset immediately by issuing the command 0xA0E1 or pressing the reset button.*

 ### **Get PHY Rate: 0xA017**
 This command *gets* the PHY rate.
 The supported PHY rates are 1Mbps and 2Mbps.